DimGreyWolf/448Hmwk5/README.md

 using the Qt4 framework.
 Graph plotting functionality is provided by pyqtgraph which requires the previous requirements and NumPy.

+To clarify the list of dependencies are:
+* Python 2.7
+* Qt4
+* Numpy

 # How to use
-To run the program just run the command:
+To run the program, with a terminal navigate to the folder containing the python scripts.

+Then run the command:

 `python HW5.py`

-This command will then launch the GUI to the program
+This command will then launch the GUI to the program and will prompt you with various functions.